-28 Jan How to Clear a Clogged Bathtub Quickly and Effortlessly
+28 Jan How to Unclog a Bathtub Full of Water

 No doubt about it: having to unclog a bathtub drain is unpleasant and inconvenient, especially if you are rushing to get somewhere and need to wash.
 This is particularly true if you have no experience fixing issues around the house.
 Home repairs may not be your strong point, and it also costs time and money to sort out these types of repairs.

 But don’t worry, most of the ways to fix a clogged drain are inexpensive.
 Even though this is not a fun problem to have, you can rest assured that there are loads of easy ways to sort out this problem yourself.

 Many of these tactics for unclogging a bathtub involve products you may already have it home, or things you will find readily available at your local store.
 You can use a plunger, drain claw, chemical cleaners, bicarbonate of soda, the cold water flush method, and many more.
 The trick is to take action early before the problem gets out of hand.